 What is Type Conversion in C++?

 Type conversion in C++ is the process of converting a variable from one data type to another.
-It is important when different data types interact in the expressions, assignments, and function calls.
-It also makes sure that the operations that are using different data types are executed correctly by aligning to a common type.
+It is important that different data types interact in the expressions, assignments, and function calls.
+This data type conversion in C++ makes sure that the operations that use different data types are executed correctly by aligning to a common type.

 For example, when an int is added to a double data type, then the int is automatically converted into a double before the addition to avoid data loss.